webmaster-cepr/financial-sector-compensation-1970-2014/README.md

   * exploratory.R
     * some exploratory graphs and transformations on variables.
   * othersectors.R
     * takes data from cleandata.R and excludes financial sector.
-Results in dataframe with compensation from all other sectors as share of gdp, used in animate.R
+Results in dataframe with compensation from all other sectors as share of gdp, used in animate.R.

+## AUTHOR

+Matt Sedlar, Web Developer and Digital Content Strategist, Center for Economic and Policy Research, 2016.
+Direct questions to sedlar@cepr.net.

+## LICENSE

+This work is licensed under a [Creative Commons Attribution 4.0 International License](http://creativecommons.org/licenses/by/4.0/).